Buying real estate in South Korea?

 Sources: Nucamp, StartupBlink, IIIEE

-13) Rising utility costs will drive demand for compact energy-efficient homes
+13) Rising utility costs will boost the popularity of compact, energy-efficient homes

 South Korea is seeing a sharp rise in utility costs due to its heavy reliance on fossil fuels like LNG.